 Champney Falls-Kancamagus Highway

 The trail to Champney Falls is often included on the hike to Mt.
 Chocorua which would make this hike much longer and much trickier in the winter!
-By cutting out the Chocorua part of the hike, your journey will take you just to Champney Falls, which is about a 3.1 mile round-trip.
-Champney Falls is a 70-foot-long series of cascades which resemble a frozen castle in the winter.
+By cutting out the Chocorua part of the hike, your journey will take you just to Champney Falls, which is about a 3.1-mile round-trip.
+Champney Falls is a 70-foot-long series of cascades that resemble a frozen castle in the winter.
 This trail is more on the moderate side, so please use caution when venturing out.

 Cathedral Ledge-North Conway

-The Chamberlain-Reynolds Memorial Forest is comprised of 157 acres with 1-mile of waterfront that is part of the Squam Lakes Association.
-There are 4 miles of walking trails, several beaches, and a boardwalk trail through a swamp.
+The Chamberlain-Reynolds Memorial Forest is comprised of 157 acres with one mile of waterfront that is part of the Squam Lakes Association.
+There are four miles of walking trails, several beaches, and a boardwalk trail through a swamp.
 (A quite lovely swamp!)
 The trails all range from easy to moderate all with beautiful scenery and landscapes to explore.